Yaduvanshianjali/Pathfinding-Visualizer/Pathfinding-Visualizer/README.md

 * Python 3.10 and above: You can download the latest version of Python from the official website (https://www.python.org/downloads/).
 * Pygame: You can install Pygame by running 'pip install pygame' in your terminal.

-## Usage
-- Download the project repository to your local machine.
-- Navigate to the project directory.
-- Run `python3 run.pyw` if on Linux or Mac
-- Run `python run.pyw` if on Windows

-## Command Line Arguments
-1. `--cell-size`
-Usage: `python run.pyw --cell-size:<int>`

-## Contributing
-This project is open to contributions, bug reports, and suggestions.
-If you've found a bug or have a suggestion, please open an issue.

-# License
-This project is licensed under the MIT License.

-Enjoy visualizing pathfinding algorithms!